aguirre-matteo/distrobox4nix/README.md

 This repository offers a Home-Manager module for configurating your [Distrobox's](https://github.com/89luca89/distrobox) containers declaratively.

+> [!NOTE]
+> This module has been merged on Home-Manager's unstable branch, so this repo will be available until next stable release (25.5)

 ## General notes

 Since containers cannot be built during Home-Manager's config evaluation,